 How can parents foster a self-sustaining interest in music in their child?

 There are many factors that can help sustain and nurture musical interest in a child.
 Finding an engaging teacher, regular practice, and exposure to other aspects of musical learning are just a few examples.
-Something practical that parents can adopt is developing a regular practice routine with their child and also exposing them to different musical activities, be it music camps or music concerts.
+Something practical that parents can adopt is developing a regular practise routine with their child and also exposing them to different musical activities, be it music camps or music concerts.

 Is it possible for children to appreciate music at a young age?